connectome-neuprint/neuPrint/README.md

 ## neuPrint Neo4j Stored Procedures

 Place neuprint-procedures.jar into the plugins folder of your neo4j database, and restart the datbase.
 Under development.
 All features are experimental.
-### Proofreader procedures
+### Proofreader procedures (READ/WRITE)
 1. applies time stamp to nodes when they are created, when their properties change, when relationships are changed, and when relationship properties are changed.
-2. proofreader.mergeNeurons(node1BodyId,node2BodyId,datasetLabel): For the neuron nodes with the given bodyIds within the dataset, merge neurons into a new neuron.
-Returns the new neuron node. e.g.: ``` CALL proofreader.mergeNeurons(87475,12678,"mb6") YIELD node RETURN node ```
-      * The new neuron inherits all ConnectsTo, Contains, and PartOf relationships and all labels from the original neurons.
-      * SynapseSets will be combined into one.
-Skeletons will be deleted.
-NeuronParts will be combined.
-      * The new neuron inherits bodyId from the first listed neuron.
-All other properties are inherited from the first listed neuron or, if a property is null for that neuron, the second listed neuron.
-Property names on the original neurons start with "merged", e.g. "mergedBodyId".
-      * Original neurons lose all labels and relationships, and "MergedTo" relationships are created between the original neurons and the new neuron.
+2. proofreader.mergeNeuronsFromJson(mergeJson, datasetLabel) : merge neurons from json file containing single mergeaction json
+3. proofreader.cleaveNeuronsFromJson(cleaveJson, datasetLabel) : cleave neuron from json file containing a single cleaveaction json
 3. proofreader.addSkeleton(fileUrl,datasetLabel): Load skeleton file from url into database and connect to appropriate neuron.
 Returns the new skeleton node. e.g.: ``` CALL proofreader.addSkeleton("http://fileurl/87475_swc","mb6") YIELD node RETURN node ```
-### Analysis procedures
+### Analysis procedures (READ)
 1. analysis.getLineGraph(bodyId,datasetLabel,vertexSynapseThreshold=50): used to produce an edge-to-vertex dual graph, or line graph, for a neuron.
-Returned value is a map with the vertex json under key "Vertices" and edge json under "Edges". e.g. ``` CALL analysis.getLineGraphForNeuron(114,"test",vertexSynapseThreshold=50) YIELD value RETURN value ```
+Returned value is a map with the vertex json under key "Vertices" and edge json under "Edges".
 2. analysis.getConnectionCentroidsAndSkeleton(bodyId,datasetLabel,vertexSynapseThreshold=50) Provides the synapse points and centroid for each type of synaptic connection (e.g. neuron A to neuron B) present in the neuron with the provided bodyId as well as the skeleton for that body.
-Returned value is a map with the centroid json " + under key "Centroids" and the skeleton json under key "Skeleton". e.g. ``` CALL analysis.getConnectionCentroidsAndSkeleton(114,"test",vertexSynapseThreshold=50) YIELD value RETURN value ```
+Returned value is a map with the centroid json " + under key "Centroids" and the skeleton json under key "Skeleton".
 3. analysis.calculateSkeletonDistance(datasetLabel, SkelNodeA,SkelNodeB): Calculates the distance between two :SkelNodes for a body.
 See #4.
 4. analysis.getNearestSkelNodeOnBodyToPoint(bodyId,datasetLabel,x,y,z): Returns the :SkelNode on the given body's skeleton that is closest to the provided point.
 To be used with #3.
 5. analysis.getInputAndOutputCountsForRois(bodyId,datasetLabel): Produces json array with counts of inputs and outputs per roi for a given neuron.
 6. analysis.getInputAndOutputFeatureVectorsForNeuronsInRoi(roi,datasetLabel,synapseThreshold): Produces json array with input and output feature vectors for each neuron in the provide ROI.
 Vectors contain the synapse count per ROI.
+### neuPrintUserFunctions (READ, output a single value)
+1. neuprint.locationAs3dCartPoint(x,y,z) : returns a 3D Cartesian org.neo4j.graphdb.spatial.Point type with the provided coordinates.